DaphneBox2/Programing-project/README.md

 # Programing-project
 Name: Daphne Box
 Student number: 10455701
+GitHubPages: DaphneBox2.github.io/Programing-project/code/programming_project

+## Project name
+Opionions about basic income

+## Purpose of the project
+This projects aim is to inform the user about the current opinions of people living in one of the European Union member countries.

 ## Background of the project
 The last couple of years the idea of a basic income is regaining public interest and the discussion about the basic income resurgence.